Eberty/LowCost3DReconstruction/README.md

 source integration.sh object.ply
 ```

 You can also run all the executables generated by this project separately as well.
 They will all be installed in the folder `/usr/local/LowCost3DReconstruction`.
-Use `./<binary_file> -h` to see the options acepted by each program.
+Use `./<binary_file> -h` to see the options accepted by each program.

 ## **Texturization of bottom view**

 The images with respective poses used by the SFM system will not be able to apply a texture on the bottom of the object as this view will be hidden when object is not on air.
 To omit this effect, you can generate (post-apply) a second texture, using the SFM output and a photo of the bottom of the object.

-To produce a file with the new cameras (raster) for this post-apply is recommended to install meshlab (latest version):
+To produce a file with the new cameras (raster) for this post-apply is recommended to use the latest meshlab version already included as AppImage in this package.

-`sudo apt install snap -y && sudo snap install meshlab`

-After, you can produce the auxiliary file with the configuration of the new cameras in the following way:
+You can produce the auxiliary file with the configuration of the new cameras in the following way:

-1. Open meshlab: `snap run meshlab 2> /dev/null`
+1. Open the latest meshlab version typing on terminal: `/usr/local/LowCost3DReconstruction/MeshLab2020.12-linux.AppImage`
 2. Select **File** > **Import mesh** > "Choose the **model_mesh_texture.ply** file"
 3. Select **File** > **Import Raster...** > "Choose a image file"
 4. Select **Show Current Raster Mode** on menu
     * Press **Ctrl + H** to start from a initial point of view
     * You can use **Mouse right button** to rotate, **Ctrl + Mouse right button** to move and **Shift + Mouse right button** to scale
-    * Find a good alignment of an image with respect to the 3d model
+    * Find a good alignment of an image with respect to the 3D model
     * Select **Filters** > **Camera** > **Image alignment: Mutual Information** > Click on **Get shot** and **Apply** (Do this more than once for best results)
     * If in doubt, see: [Raster Layers: Set Raster Camera](https://www.youtube.com/watch?v=298OJABhkYs) and [Color Projection: Mutual Information, Basic](https://www.youtube.com/watch?v=Pv6_qFIr7gs)
 5. Select **Filters** > **Camera** > **Set Raster Camera** > Click on **Get shot** and **Apply**
 6. Select **Filters** > **Raster Layer** > **Export active rasters cameras to file** > "Choose a name, set the output format to **Bundler (.out)** and save using **Apply**"

-#### Finally, run:
+Finally, run

 ```sh
 source bottom_view.sh <meshlab_bundler.out> <raster_image_files>